Puffy vs. Purple Mattress Comparison

 Memory foam mattress designers strive to find ways to eliminate the traditional memory foam problems of restricting airflow and sleeping hot.
 The Puffy mattress manages to sleep fairly neutral thanks to its light, gel-infused memory foam.

-The top layer in the Purple mattress is polymer, which doesn’t retain heat like memory foam.
+The top layer in the Purple mattress is the Hyper-Elastic Polymer, which doesn’t retain heat like memory foam.
 The grid promotes airflow in the space between the columns, so body heat doesn’t get trapped against you.
 The Purple has a reputation for being an extremely breathable mattress.

 With its combination of memory foam and firmer support foams, the Puffy performs very well on motion isolation.
 This means movement in one part of the bed will generally not affect other parts of the bed.